someth2say/ceylonChain/docs/README.md

 ```

 ## Different types of chaining
-As seen, chaining functions is really straightforward by using this module.
+As seen, chaining functions is really straightforward.
-But wise reader can see that this seems only work for simplest cases, where method parameters and results do match, and nothing else is done.
+But wise reader can see that this is only the simplest cases, where method parameters and results do match, and nothing else is done.
 In order to offer wider range of situations where this library can be useful, many other chaining flavors are provided:

 ### Spreading chain